GDSCBabcockUniversity/cyber-security-track/Learning Resource/CyberSec Roadmap for Beginners/Readme.md

 ## A Couple of Extra Tips:
 - If you’re thinking about the **Google Cybersecurity Professional Course** on Coursera, just know it’s $49/month after the free week.
 If that’s too much, look for free alternatives.
-- Full disclosure: I sped through the Google cert in 5 days just to get the paper.
+- Full disclosure: I sped through (obviously learnt a little more) the Google cert in 5 days just to get the paper.
 Not my proudest moment, but hey, it’s a certificate!
 Still, I recommend taking your time with other courses to really learn.
+The course is also on YouTube for free so check it out.

 ## Wrap-Up
 At the end of the day, experience is what will get you the job.
 Focus on learning, applying your skills, and keep hustling.
 You’ve got this!